biocom-uib/var_depths/README.md

 ### Table 3 folder

-It contains the R Markdown file and the files used in the computations yielding Table 3 in the main text
+It contains the R Markdown file, and the data files generated and used by it, used in the computations yielding Table 3 in the main text